LenaGrill/PyLadies_data_course_streamlit_app/README.md

 2. Link the countries to e.g. Wikipedia info site.
 3. Link the individual sites (points on the map) with Wiki short description.
 4. Link the individual sites with photographs or diary entries.
+5. The app could have an upload field where e.g. an excelfile can be uploaded.
+This way users could upload their own travel data and use the code for their travel info.